BryceKearney/sysadmin-notes/IT Notes/Documentation/How to/Pass through a USB to Hyper-V.md

 Open Hyper-v
 Add Hard drive > use phyiscal Hard disk
 ![[Pasted image 20250523104051.png]]
-You can now access it in Hyper-v, and on your disk
+You can now access it in Hyper-V, and on your disk